influxdata/docs-v2/content/influxdb/v1.8/administration/config.md

 #### `validate-keys = false`

-Validates incoming writes to ensure keys only have valid Unicode characters.
+Validates incoming writes to ensure measurement keys and tag keys only have valid Unicode characters.
 This setting will incur a small overhead because every key must be checked.
+This will not validate field keys.

 ### Settings for the TSM engine